What Is Squash?

 Bring Out Your Competitive Side

 Squash is a competition.
 You are playing against another person.
-For me, this is much more compelling than simply exercising by myself on a treadmill or exercise bike.
-It means I’m more likely to get out there and play, and get a good workout as a result.
+This is way more motivating than just going to a gym for your regular workout.
+Let’s be honest.
+It means you’re more likely to get out there and play, and get a good workout as a result.

 365 Days a Year